 Endpoints are the most vulnerable components of your computing environment, and yet most organizations let their controls degrade.
 A recent study by Absolute Software found that 76% of organizations have increased their use of endpoint devices since the onset of Covid-19.
 To adapt to the shifting threat landscape, 82% of IT security decision makers had to re-evaluate their existing cybersecurity policies to meet this growing demand for mobility.
 As endpoints grow increasingly complex - whether due to bring your own device (BYOD) work environments, or internet of things (IoT) devices touching the network - risk is increasing.
-Here's what Absolute found, and five ways to keep your endpoints secure.

 The Security Gap

 For most organizations, the security triad consists of data encryption, endpoint security tools to fend off cyber threats, and client and patch management to ensure applications are free of vulnerabilities.
 When the world went remote, this became more complicated.
 Absolute found that 60% of organizations only have insight into 3/4 of their network devices.
 The remaining 25% is a blind spot that makes real-time incident response impossible.
 Absolute identified four recurring trends across organizations:

-Of course, the cost of implementing and maintaining this endpoint security isn't the only factor driving that number up.
+Of course, the cost of implementing and maintaining endpoint security isn't the only factor driving these concerns.
 Sophos found that the average organization loses 41 days per year investigating non-issues.
 80% struggle to perform thorough threat detection and response, often because they lack the necessary security expertise, or their internal teams are already bogged down with break-fixes.
 This leaves a lot of time for actual threats to go unnoticed - up to 13 hours for most businesses.

 Protecting Your Employees

-If you are looking to implement these changes, but don't know where to begin, consider reaching out to iCorps for a free consultation.
+If you are looking to implement changes for secure endpoints, but don't know where to begin, consider reaching out to iCorps for a free consultation.